 - Are you on track to graduate (i.e. have you completed all the classes you need to graduate)?

 - Are you taking the classes that will help you get into the college you want?

 - Are you taking higher level classes that relate to your intended major?

-If any of those requirements stood out to you because you have yet to complete them – focus on those!
-For example, if you have only taken one year of foreign language, maybe you should speak to your guidance counselor about taking another year of foreign language during your senior year.
+If any of those requirements above stood out to you because you have yet to complete them – focus on those!
+For example, if you have only taken one year of foreign language, you should speak to your guidance counselor about taking another year of foreign language during your senior year.